 Response scales can be an excellent way to remove ambiguity from questions and gather data that is easy to tabulate and interpret.
 There are some pitfalls to be aware of, however, when designing questions that incorporate response scales.

 First, when selecting the number of response categories, try not to have so few that respondents' answers fall between the points, or so many that the values are too ambiguous to produce useful data.
-5 and 7 point scales are generally considered appropriate for providing valid and reliable responses.
+Scales with 5 or 7 points are generally considered appropriate for providing valid and reliable responses.

 Offering a neutral response option as a midpoint appears to enhance the quality of the data that is produced.
 Ensure that the differences between the response categories are roughly equivalent and present the choices in a logical and consistent manner (for example, low to high ratings) to avoid confusing your respondents.